 - central canal of the spinal cord: rare

-They are usually small, typically less than 2cm in size 6.
+They are usually small, typically less than 1-2 cm in size 6.

 Isodense to somewhat hypodense intraventricular mass compared to adjacent brain, which does not usually enhance.
-If large, it may have cystic or even calcific (up to half of cases 3) components.
-Surrounding vasogenic oedema is usually absent.
+If large it may have cystic or even calcific components (seen in up to half of cases 3).
+Surrounding vasogenic edema is usually absent.

-- usually homogenous but may be heterogenous in larger lesions
+- generally homogeneous but may be heterogeneous in larger lesions

-- again, heterogeneity my be seen in larger lesions, with suceptibility related signal drop out due to calcifications
+- again heterogeneity may be seen in larger lesions, occasionally with susceptibility related signal dropout due to calcifications

-- no adjacent parenchymal oedema (as no brain invasion is present) 6
+- no adjacent parenchymal edema (as no brain invasion is present) 6